kittykatattack/learningPixi/README.md

 a texture that’s been pre-loaded into Pixi’s texture cache.
-But if for some reason you need to make a texture from a regular JavaScript `Image` object, you can do that using Pixi’s `BaseTexture` class:
+But if for some reason you need to make a texture from a regular JavaScript `Image` object, you can do that using Pixi’s `BaseTexture` and `Texture`
+classes:
 ```js
 var base = new PIXI.BaseTexture(anyImageObject),
     texture = new PIXI.Texture(base),